ctools/ctools/doc/source/users/user_manual/likelihood.rst

 .. math::
    -\ln L(M) = E(M) - \sum_i \ln P(p'_i, E'_i ,t'_i | M)

-is used, where the sum is taken over all events :math:`i`, characterised by the instrument direction :math:`p'_i`, the measured energy :math:`E'_i` and the trigger time :math:`t'_i`. :math:`P(p', E' ,t' | M)` is the probability density that given the :ref:`model <um_models>` :math:`M`, an
+is used, where :math:`\ln L(M)` is the so-called log-likelihood function and the sum is taken over all events :math:`i`, characterised by the instrument direction :math:`p'_i`, the measured energy :math:`E'_i` and the trigger time :math:`t'_i`. :math:`P(p', E' ,t' | M)` is the probability density that given the :ref:`model <um_models>` :math:`M`, an